 In addition to annual monitoring, a community check-in should occur once a defined amount of development has occurred.
-The goal of the community is to trigger the Growth Management Program once five percent growth has occurred.
-This allows a number of years for the Plan's implementation measures to take effect, but is soon enough to add, modify and refine our tools that will help achieve our desire future conditions.
+The Growth Management Program will be triggered once five percent growth in the number of residential units in the community has occurred.
+This allows a number of years for the Plan's implementation measures to take effect, but is soon enough to add, modify and refine the tools that will help achieve our desire future conditions.
+Residential units are used instead of nonresidential floor area because they are developed at a more consistent annual rate.
+The year to year variability in the amount of nonresidential floor area developed would lead to less informative triggering of the Growth Management Program.